zTgx/solagent/docs/how-to-add-tool-to-solagent.md

-# How to Add a Tool to SolAgent
+# How to Add a Tool to SolanaAgentKit

 ## Introduction
-This guide provides step-by-step instructions for new builders on how to add a new tool workflow to the SolAgent project.
+This guide provides step-by-step instructions for new builders on how to add a new tool workflow to the SolanaAgentKit project.
 By following these steps, you can easily integrate new functionalities into the toolset.

 ## Directory Structure
 The tools are organized in the `src/tools` directory.
 Each tool is defined in its own Rust file, and the main entry point for the tools is located in `mod.rs`.